- More than 578,000 residents are enrolled in Medicare in Nevada.

 - 49% of Nevada Medicare beneficiaries are enrolled in Medicare Advantage plans.

 - Prior to 2020, some counties in Nevada had no Medicare Advantage plans available.
 But Advantage plans are now available statewide; plan availability ranges from two plans to 46 different options, depending on the county.

-- 31 insurers offer Medigap plans in Nevada, and more than 104,000 people are enrolled.
-Insurers are not required to offer Medigap plans to people under 65, but a new state law gives people who already have Medigap an annual opportunity to pick a different plan without medical underwriting.
+- 21 insurers offer Medigap plans in Nevada, and more than 104,000 people are enrolled.
+Insurers are not required to offer Medigap plans to people under 65 (and it appears that none do so as of 2023), but a new state law gives people who already have Medigap an annual opportunity to pick a different plan without medical underwriting.